 Now I’m not sitting here saying I have my life figured out.
 (Because dear God, I don’t).
+None of us do, do we?
 There’s really no way to have it all figured out, no way to plan for the unknown, no way to really know what it is you want to do with your life.

 Not until you start.
-Not until you make a basic plan and it goes to sh*t and you start completely over.
+Not until you make a basic plan and it totally fails and you start completely over.
 Not until you work a job and realize you hate it and begin the process again.